somaproject/acqboard/docs/signalchain/signalchain.rst

 ======================================

-The resulting frequency response of the combined analog and digital filters are shown in figures blah, including zoomed-in passband and stopband performance.
+The resulting frequency response of the combined analog and digital filters are shown in figures :latex:`ref{total_resp}`, including zoomed-in passband (figure :latex:`ref{total_resp_pass}`) and stopband performance (figure :latex:`ref{total_resp_aliases}`).
 The frequency response following decimation is also shown, with the sum of the (imperfectly filtered) antialiased components highlighted.
 Note that this gives us a theoretical signal-to-alias ratio in excess of 100 dB, below that of our ADC quantization noise floor.

 .. figure:: soma-1.digital.aggregate.svg
    :autoconvert:
    :latexwidth: 5in
+   :label: total_resp

    Aggregate pre-decimation signal chain filtering.